ameli/glearn/README.rst

    :target: https://github.com/ameli/glearn/actions?query=workflow%3Abuild-windows

 Python wheels for ``glearn`` for all supported platforms and versions in the above are available through `PyPI <https://pypi.org/project/glearn/>`_ and `Anaconda Cloud <https://anaconda.org/s-ameli/glearn>`_.
 If you need ``glearn`` on other platforms, architectures, and Python or PyPy versions, `raise an issue <https://github.com/ameli/glearn/issues>`_ on GitHub and we build its Python Wheel for you.

+:sup:`* Wheels compatible with the ARM-64 (also known as AARCH-64) architecture, including those for Apple Silicon M1 machines, are exclusively available for installation through pip and cannot be installed using conda.`

 Supported GPU Architectures
 ===========================